Chart Color Schemes

 The level of general health in Oonoonba is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Oonoonba shows better-than-average health outcomes, with low prevalence of common conditions among its general population but higher rates among older, at-risk cohorts compared to national averages.
-Approximately 61% (4,647 people) have private health cover, higher than Rest of Qld's 53.3%.
-Nationally, it stands at 55.3%.
+Oonoonba shows better-than-average health outcomes with low prevalence of common conditions among its general population.
+However, it has higher rates among older and at-risk cohorts compared to national averages.
+Approximately 61% of Oonoonba's total population (4,647 people) have private health cover, which is higher than the Rest of Qld's 53.3% and the national average of 55.3%.

-Mental health issues and asthma are the most common conditions, affecting 8.1% and 7.0% respectively.
-73.1% report no medical ailments, compared to 67.8% across Rest of Qld.
-The area has a lower proportion of residents aged 65 and over at 10.1% (762 people), compared to Rest of Qld's 14.9%.
+Mental health issues affect 8.1% of residents, while asthma impacts 7.0%, with 73.1% reporting no medical ailments compared to 67.8% in Rest of Qld.
+The area has a lower proportion of residents aged 65 and over at 10.1% (762 people) than the broader Queensland average of 14.9%.

 Frequently Asked Questions - Health